justmike1/DevOpsManifests/README.md

 ## Projects

-[.github/workflows/](./.github/workflows/): Demonstration of calling wanted service's CI or CD workflow depending on the file changed in the pushed commit.
+[Github Actions](./.github/workflows/): Demonstration of calling wanted service's CI or CD workflow depending on the file changed in the pushed commit.

 [aws](./aws/):